Skip to main content

 Accessing the CLI

-After installation, the reminder command should be available in your terminal.
-If not, ensure you've added the following to your shell profile:
+After installation, the rmd command should be available in your terminal. reminder still works as a compatibility alias.
+If rmd is not on your PATH, ensure you've added the following to your shell profile:

 export PATH="$HOME/schedule_management:$PATH"